petter-holmberg/cpp-ref/concepts.md

 The `IndirectlyMovable` concept specifies the relationship between a `Readable` type and a `Writable` type between which values may be copied.

-The `IndirectlyCopyableStorable` concept augments `IndirectlyCopyable` with additional requirements enabling the transfer to be performed through an intermediate object of the `Readable` type’s value type.
+The `IndirectlyCopyableStorable` concept augments `IndirectlyCopyable` with additional requirements enabling the transfer to be performed through an intermediate object of the `Readable` type's value type.
 It also requires the capability to make copies of values.

 **C++ definition:**